 627.70131 Insurer’s duty to acknowledge communications regarding claims; investigation.—

-(c) This subsection shall not apply to claimants represented by counsel beyond those communications necessary to provide forms and instructions.
+(c) This subsection does not apply to claimants represented by counsel beyond those communications necessary to provide forms and instructions.

-(2) Such acknowledgment shall be responsive to the communication.
-If the communication constitutes a notification of a claim, unless the acknowledgment reasonably advises the claimant that the claim appears not to be covered by the insurer, the acknowledgment shall provide necessary claim forms, and instructions, including an appropriate telephone number.
+(2) Such acknowledgment must be responsive to the communication.
+If the communication constitutes a notification of a claim, unless the acknowledgment reasonably advises the claimant that the claim appears not to be covered by the insurer, the acknowledgment must provide necessary claim forms, and instructions, including an appropriate telephone number.

 1. A claim under an insurance policy providing residential coverage as defined in s.
 627.4025(1);

 2. A claim for structural or contents coverage under a commercial property insurance policy if the insured structure is 10,000 square feet or less; or